The perfect starting point for a hot air balloon ride over Somerset is the beautiful countryside around Glastonbury.

 Make one day today and book your hot air balloon ride over Somerset from Glastonbury, where the beautiful South West skies await.

-Our pilots Piers Glydon and Richard Allen both fly in Glastonbury – find out more about them over on our Pilot Profiles pages.
+Our pilot Steve Vining flies in Glastonbury – find out more about him over on our Pilot Profiles pages.

 Tor Rugby Club is located on the North West side of Glastonbury, just off the A39.

 Directions from the North: Travelling on the A39 you will come to Tin Bridge Roundabout on the north side of Glastonbury.
 Take the 2nd exit signposted All Routes A39 and after approximately half a mile, turn right into Lowerside Lane.
 The rugby club entrance is approximately 100 metres along the lane on the right.